Find Affordable College Courses

 The average amount in student loans that allied health majors at UM take out while working on their Associate Degree is $23,351.

-Read full report on Allied Health Professions at The University of Montana
+Full Allied Health Professions at The University of Montana Report

-Great Falls College Montana State University did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
-It came in at #9 on the list.
-Located in the small city of Great Falls, Great Falls College Montana State University is a public school with a small student population.
+Great Falls College Montana State University landed the #9 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+Located in the small city of Great Falls, Great Falls College Montana State University is a public college with a small student population.

 Women make up 76% of the allied health majors at the school.